pymlex/pyspark-course/README.md

 ## Provenance

-Most of the practice is based on videos by [Ansh Lamba](https://www.youtube.com/@AnshLambaJSR).
+Most of the practice is based on materials by [Ansh Lamba](https://www.youtube.com/@AnshLambaJSR).